Home » Jazz Musicians » Duke Ellington

 Event

-The Los Angeles Jazz Orchestra Performs Duke Ellington's "Nutcracker Suite" at the Dunbar Hotel on December 9th
+The Hollywood Jazz Orchestra Performs Duke Ellington's "Nutcracker Suite" at the Dunbar Hotel on December 9th

-The Los Angeles Jazz Orchestra Performs Duke Ellington's "Nutcracker Suite" at the Dunbar Hotel on December 9th
+The Hollywood Jazz Orchestra Performs Duke Ellington's "Nutcracker Suite" at the Dunbar Hotel on December 9th

 Source: David W Payne

-Following their hugely successful SOLD OUT concert at Catalina's in Hollywood last month, The Los Angeles Jazz Orchestra are performing Duke Ellington's “Nutcracker Suite" at the historic Dunbar Hotel on Central Avenue.
+Following their hugely successful SOLD OUT concert at Catalina's in Hollywood last month, The Hollywood Jazz Orchestra are performing Duke Ellington's “Nutcracker Suite" at the historic Dunbar Hotel on Central Avenue.
 Michael Ellington, the Duke's great grand nephew, will be hosting the event.
 The Honorable Jan Perry, the Councilwoman responsible for the recent renovation of The Dunbar will also be in attendance.
-The Los Angeles Jazz Orchestra (LAJO) are going into the Recording Studio at the end of March. ...
+The Hollywood Jazz Orchestra (HJO) are going into the Recording Studio at the end of March.
+LAJO have ...

 1